-Through the many liturgies and other formational activities occurring throughout the year, such as the regular celebration of individual feast days, Sulpician meditations, Days of Recollection, and evenings and weekends of silence, seminarians at Theological College are nurtured and supported in the spiritual vitality that can be gained through these activities both personally and as a member of the seminary community and throughout their priesthood.
-The updating of the Feast of the Presentation Chapel along with the recent addition of a new Daffer church organ have also helped to significantly deepen both personal and community prayer and worship experiences at TC.
+Through the many liturgies and other formational activities occurring throughout the year, such as the regular celebration of individual feast days, Sulpician meditations, Days of Recollection, and evenings and weekends of silence, seminarians at Theological College are nurtured and supported in the spiritual vitality that can be gained through these activities both personally and as a member of the seminary community, forming their foundation in prayer to carry them into the priesthood.
+The updating of the Presentation of the Blessed Virgin Mary Chapel along with the recent addition of a new Daffer church organ have also helped to significantly deepen both personal and communal prayer and worship experiences at TC.

 TC SCHOLA and MUSIC PROGRAM

-The formation program at TC is appropriately enhanced by a rich liturgical music program directed by David Brian Lang, MM.
-Working in collaboration with the Director of Liturgy, David prepares all music related to all prayer and liturgical activities and celebrations held throughout the year.
-These activities may include, among others: the Opening Day liturgy and Mass in August; the annual Alumni Days reunion vespers service and Mass in October; candidacy and the installation of ministries ceremonies in the fall and winter, respectively; and the spring diaconate ordination held in the Crypt Church of the Basilica of the Shrine of the Immaculate Conception.
+The formation program at TC is appropriately enhanced by a rich liturgical music program directed by Rev. James McKearney, P.S.S., who holds TC’s John C. Selner Endowed Chair for Sacred Music and Liturgy.
+Working in collaboration with TC’s Coordinator of Spiritual Formation and Liturgy, Fr.
+McKearney prepares the music for the Schola Cantorum to sing during all prayer and liturgical activities and celebrations held throughout the year.
+These activities include, among others: the Opening Day liturgy and Mass in August; the annual Alumni Day reunion Mass in October; Candidacy and the Institution of Ministries ceremonies in the fall and winter, respectively; a televised Mass for shut-ins, and the spring diaconate ordination held in the Crypt Church of the Basilica of the National Shrine of the Immaculate Conception.

-Under Lang’s direction, the Schola Cantorum has grown to include more than 25 members and continues to enhance the prayer and worship life of the seminary community.
-As an adjunct to the seminarians’ formation, the Music Program provides the needed training so that seminarians can further develop their musical talents and abilities in preparation for ordination and priestly formation, and as choir members, cantors, psalmists, organists, and in other musical roles.
+Under Fr.
+McKearney’s direction, the Schola Cantorum has grown to include more than 25 members and continues to enhance the prayer and worship life of the seminary community.
+As an adjunct to the seminarians’ formation, the music program provides the needed training so that seminarians can further develop their musical talents and abilities in preparation for ordination, and as choir members, cantors, psalmists, organists, and in other musical roles.

 In addition, seminarians sing at Masses televised for the homebound across the nation, filmed at the Basilica of the National Shrine of the Immaculate Conception in Washington, D.C.
 Other daily formational activities include: sung vespers during the week and participation at week day Masses for the entire 100-member seminary community.
-The Schola of Theological College also performs at the annual March for Life liturgy and Mass celebrated at the Verizon Center in January each year with Donald Cardinal Wuerl of Washington.
+The Schola of Theological College also performs at the annual March for Life liturgy and Mass celebrated at the Verizon Center in January each year with Archbishop Wilton Gregory of Washington.

 Please enjoy selections from the Schola repertoire, below.